metinciris/NGS-Contamination-Matrix-Tool/README.md

 ## Output

-- The output Excel file contains a 9x9 matrix with the following format in each cell:
+- The output Excel file contains a square matrix with the following format in each cell:
   - `Shared Mutations (Unique to File 1)`

 Example: